rgrmra/libft/doc/ft_isalpha.md

 - The argument is an `int` which must have the value of an `unsigned char`.

 - **ft_isalpha()**<br>
     checks for an alphabetic character; in the standard _C_ locale.
-In some locales, there may be additional characters for which `isalpha()` is true-letters which are neither uppercase nor lowercase.
+In some locales, there may be additional characters for which `ft_isalpha()` is true-letters which are neither uppercase nor lowercase.

 ### RETURN VALUE